krystalcode26/RT/HW/W3/note.md

 ### What Spring Version Did You Use?
 You can choose SpringBoot 2 or SpringBoot 3.I have mainly used Spring Boot 3.x in my recent projects.
 Spring Boot 3 requires Java 17 or later, and it is based on Spring Framework 6.
 The major change in Spring 6 was the Jakarta EE namespace migration and the requirement for Java 17.
 I track Spring's release cadence and typically stay on the latest supported minor version.

 ### How Do You Define a Profile?
 You define a profile using the @Profile("profileName") annotation on a @Component, @Bean, or @Configuration class, so it only loads when that profile is active.
 For properties, you create files like application-dev.yml or application-prod.yml — Spring automatically picks them up based on the active profile.
 You can also use @ActiveProfiles in tests to specify which profile to load during testing.

 ### 29. What Discovery Service Implementation Have You Used?
 I've primarily used Netflix Eureka via Spring Cloud Netflix, where each microservice registers itself on startup and sends heartbeats to stay listed.
 I
 I've also worked with Consul, which adds health checking and key-value store capabilities beyond basic discovery.
 In Kubernetes environments, I've relied on native K8s service discovery with Kubernetes DNS, reducing the need for a separate Eureka cluster.

 ### What is AOP?
 Aspect-Oriented Programming is a cross-cutting concerns — behaviors that span multiple classes (logging, security, transactions, caching) — into reusable "aspects" instead of duplicating logic everywhere.
 In Spring, an aspect is a class annotated with @Aspect containing advice methods that execute at defined joinpoints (method executions matched by pointcut expressions).
 Spring AOP is proxy-based and works at the method level; for field-level interception you'd need full AspectJ weaving.

 ### How to Write Spring Boot to Call from Frontend to Backend and Save Data to Database?

-Three layer
+Three layer Controller, Service, and Repository.

-The frontend calls a REST endpoint via HTTP (e.g., POST /api/users) with a JSON body; the @RestController receives it, deserializes it into a DTO, and calls a @Service method.
+The frontend calls a REST endpoint via HTTP (e.g., POST /api/users) with a JSON body;

+@RestController receives it, deserializes it into a DTO, and calls a @Service method.

-The service performs business logic, maps the DTO to a JPA @Entity, and calls the @Repository (a JpaRepository) to persist it to the database.
+@Service performs business logic, maps the DTO to a JPA @Entity, and calls the @Repository (a JpaRepository) to persist it to the database.

 The controller then returns a ResponseEntity with the saved object and a 201 Created status back to the frontend.

 ### Desrible Spring MVC

-Spring MVC is a web framework built on the front-controller pattern DispatcherServlet receives all requests and routes them to @Controller classes based on @RequestMapping definitions.
+Spring MVC is a web framework built on the front-controller pattern.

+DispatcherServlet receives all requests and routes them to @Controller classes based on @RequestMapping definitions.

-The controller processes the request (usually delegating to a service), populates a model, and returns a view name for traditional MVC or returns JSON data (for REST) directly serializes the response body.
+The controller processes the request (usually delegating to a service), populates a model, and returns a view name for traditional MVC or

+returns JSON data (for REST) directly serializes the response body.

 Key components: HandlerMapping, HandlerAdapter, ViewResolver, HttpMessageConverter, and ModelAndView.

 ### How Do You Validate Input Data in Spring Boot?

-Validation rule on model/dto/entity
+Validation rule on model/dto/entity.

-I annotate DTO fields with Bean Validation constraints (@NotNull, @Size(min=2, max=50), @Email, @Pattern) add @Valid to the controller method parameter.
+I annotate DTO fields with Bean Validation constraints (@NotNull, @Size, @Email, @Pattern) add @Valid to the controller method parameter.

 Spring automatically validates the incoming request body before the method executes and throws MethodArgumentNotValidException if constraints are violated.
 I catch that in my @RestControllerAdvice and return a 400 response listing each field error with its message.

 ### What is Spring Boot Actuator?
 Spring Boot Actuator exposes production-ready endpoints for monitoring and managing status — health checks, metrics, environment info, thread dumps, HTTP trace, and more.

 It integrates with monitoring systems like Prometheus(time series database) and Grafana(visual) through Micrometer, enabling real-time observability.

 Common endpoints include /actuator/health, /actuator/metrics, /actuator/info, and /actuator/env.

 First Import dependencies